ovh/cds/docs/content/hosting/ready-to-run/docker-compose/full-example.md

 openstack server create --flavor b2-15-flex --image "Debian 10" --key-name="your-key-name" --nic net-id=Ext-Net cdsdemo
 ```

 This new virtual machime is attached to the `default` security group.
-This group should allows ingress for port 22 (from your remote IP) and 80/443 (from everywhere for SSL configuration).
+This group should allows ingress for port 22 and port 443 (from your remote IP).
+It must also allow the port 80 for SSL configuration.

 ## Install Docker on your VM